 Oh boy, yes.
 All of it matters.
 Having a space that is dedicated to practicing or creating and getting away from the phone and other potential distractions is a must.
 Having the brain in the correct place is a soft science, but getting sleep and some outside time generally help me.
 Caffeine is important, but it’s easy for me to overdo it after one coffee, so I stick to herbal teas or Topo Chico later on.
 Our band should have a La Croix endorsement on the road.
 We crush cases every day.

-It’s a tough question because we’ve recently hit so many of the legendary spots.
+It’s a tough question because we’ve hit so many of the legendary spots.
 I love places like the 9:30 Club in D.C. that are basically perfect rock clubs.
-We just did two nights at the Ryman in Nashville, which was a dream.
-The National in Richmond we just did last week, an excellent place.
+We did two nights at the Ryman in Nashville, which was a dream.
+The National in Richmond is an excellent place.
 You can’t look past the history of some of these places.
 Eventually, I’m looking forward to playing Red Rocks, in Colorado, if and when that happens.

 Where do you want to go from here?
 Is touring around the world the ultimate goal?
 Writing the perfect song (if there is such a thing)?

-My only real goal at this point is to age gracefully as a person in their later 30s who still plays in a band.
+My only real goal at this point is to age gracefully as an adult who still plays in a band.
 And writing great songs.
 And getting better at instruments.
 I just bought an upright bass.
 That thing is an extraordinarily difficult beast.

 You taught music for a brief time before touring, would you ever do that again?